Group-11-comp208/Api/README.md

 # CoinCap python Wrapper
-A python wrapper for the coincap API
+A python wrapper for the coincap API, returns data as structured dictonary where keys repsond to json item names

 ## Usage